Data Poisoning Attacks to Local Differential Privacy Protocols: Background and Related Work

 \myparatight{Perturb} OUE perturbs the bits of the encoded binary vector independently.
 Specifically, for each bit of the encoded binary vector, if it is 1, then it remains 1 with a probability $p$.
 Otherwise if the bit is 0, it is flipped to 1 with a probability $q$.
-Formally, we have:
+Formally, we have: { { }} where the vector $\bm{y}=[y_1\ y_2\ \cdots\ y_d]$ is the perturbed value for a user with item $v$.